Lewis’s F1 build, Cambridge, England

 The finished product

-I hadn’t used Gorilla glue before and applied a little too much glue on the first one. watching the squeeze out expand out of the cracks was fun but took a little while to clean up.
+I hadn’t used Gorilla glue before and applied a little too much glue on the first one.
+Watching the glue squeeze out expand out of the cracks was fun but took a little while to clean up.
 The gently curved result looked great.

 Steam bending – take 1